What Are Dietary Advanced Glycation End Products (AGEs)

 So, how are AGEs harmful to us?
 When they build up, they can become pathogenic by promoting oxidative stress and inflammation.
 If those terms are sounding the alarm bells, they should.
 Chronic oxidative stress and inflammation are linked with almost every disease, from heart disease to diabetes mellitus, kidney disease, and beyond.

 dAGEs directly correlate with circulating blood AGEs and oxidative stress.
-This indicates that the amount of dAGEs you consume does impact the levels in your body, worsening inflammation.
-We can assume that restricting dAGEs would help to minimize oxidative stress and inflammation in our bodies.
+This indicates that the amount of dAGEs you consume affects your body's levels, worsening inflammation.
+We can assume that restricting dAGEs would help minimize oxidative stress and inflammation in the body.

 Strategies to Reduce Dietary AGE Intake